Paul Robson (footballer): Return to British football

 On 28 July 2011 Robson signed a professional contract with Conference National side Newport County but left Newport in October 2011.

 In January 2012 Robson signed with Lincoln City of the Conference National.
 After helping keep Lincoln City in the Conference National with some impressive performances, Robson signed a new contract which would keep him at the club until May 2013.
 On 29 January 2013, however, Robson left the club by mutual consent.
 He swiftly linked up with North Ferriby United.
 North Ferriby finished the 2012–13 season winning the Doodson Cup, the East Riding FA Senior Cup and the Northern Premier League title.
-Robson resigned with North Ferriby for the 2013–14 season, finishing in 2nd place and missing out on promotion through the playoffs.
+Robson resigned with North Ferriby for the 2013–14 season, finishing in second place and missing out on promotion through the playoffs.

-For the 2014–15 season Robson signed with Scarborough Athletic F.C. of the EvoStik Northern Premier League.
-After an impressive debut season Robson resigned with Scarborough Athletic F.C. for the 2015–16 season.
-Robson again resigned with Scarborough Athletic F.C. for the 2016–17 season but a torn cruciate ligament in the pre-season friendly with Harrogate Town curtailed his season.
+For the 2014–15 season Robson signed with Scarborough Athletic of the Northern Premier League.
+After an impressive debut season, Robson re-signed with Scarborough for the 2015–16 season.
+Robson again re-signed with Scarborough Athletic for the 2016–17 season but a torn cruciate ligament in the pre-season friendly with Harrogate Town curtailed his season.
 Whilst undergoing his recovery, Robson agreed to join the coach set-up at Brigg Town under the management of his erstwhile North Ferriby United and Scarborough Athletic team-mate Nathan Peat.
 He remained with the club until June 2017 when the entire management team departed.

 In July 2017 he joined Barton Town as player/coach.
 In October 2017, Robson signed for Bridlington Town.

 Robson agreed a deal with North Ferriby United in January 2018 that would mark a return to his former club as assistant manager/player.
 This return would also see Robson linking back up with old teammate Chris Bolder.

-On 14 May 2019 it was announced, that Robson once again would link up with Chris Bolder as his assistant manager at North Ferriby.
+On 14 May 2019, it was announced, that Robson once again would link up with Bolder as his assistant manager at North Ferriby.